ameneres/ameneres-blog/content/thinking-long-term.md

 A successful project is nothing but a group of activities performed over time.
 A group of habits.
 As I shift my thinking, what habits can I sustain over time?

-My building process needs to be sustainable so I can enjoy it, avoid anxiety and push through when I need.
+My building process needs to be sustainable so I can enjoy it, avoid anxiety and push through when it gets tough.